 - 6.1.
 We will have the same high expectations of the quality of pupils' work in these subjects as for other curriculum areas.
 A strong curriculum will build on the knowledge pupils have previously acquired, including in other subjects, with regular feedback provided on pupil progress. - 6.2.
 Lessons will be planned to ensure that pupils of differing abilities, including the most able, are suitably challenged.
-Teaching will be assessed and assessments used to identify where pupils need extra support or intervention. - 6.3.
-Lessons are designed to allow regular assessment of pupils' this is achieved through a range of activities including self-evaluation, peer evaluation, ipsative assessment, end of unit assessment, group discussions, differentiated questioning, quizzes and one to one discussions with students
+Teaching will be assessed and assessments used to identify where pupils need extra support or intervention. - 6.3 Students will be assessed using Q & A this is usually on a lesson and half termly basis.
+This will be done to ascertain understanding of a topic and security of the knowledge within the SOL.
+Informal assessments are also completed each lesson, by the teacher observing students work.
+Formal assessments will be in the form of a set of questions, link to the students' lessons, which is marked by the class teacher and recorded in the students' books and on the data collection sheet for parents to see on reports.